 Possibly effective for...

-- Treating premenstrual dysphoric disorder (PMDD).
+- Premenstrual dysphoric disorder (PMDD).
 Taking 6 grams of L-tryptophan per day seems to decrease mood swings, tension, and irritability in women with PMDD.

 Possibly ineffective for...

 Insufficient evidence to rate effectiveness for...

 - Depression.
-Developing research suggests that L-tryptophan might improve the effectiveness of common medications for depression.
+Early research suggests that L-tryptophan might improve the effectiveness of common medications for depression.

 - Seasonal affective disorder (SAD).
 Early research suggests L-tryptophan might be helpful in SAD.

-- Treating sleep disorders.
-Taking L-tryptophan might decrease the amount of time it takes to fall asleep and improve mood in healthy people with sleep problems.
-There is also some evidence that taking L-tryptophan might decrease episodes in some people who periodically stop breathing during sleep (sleep apnea).
+- A sleep disorder in which people temporarily stop breathing while asleep (sleep apnea).
+There is some evidence that taking L-tryptophan might decrease episodes in some people who periodically stop breathing during sleep (sleep apnea).